 Opens a saved transcription.
 A standard file window of the system will be displayed, as well as all files ending in “.exb” and “.xml”.
-Normally, the start directory is the one that was used for the last save.
+Normally, the start directory is the one that was used for the last saved transcription/file.
 Additionally, information on the currently selected file can be displayed on the right.

 If the file is an EXMARaLDA basic transcription, its meta information will be displayed.
-Otherwise, a notification stating that it is not an EXMARaLDA basic transcription will appear.
+Otherwise, a notification, stating that it is not an EXMARaLDA basic transcription, will appear.
 Select Show Info to see information of the selected file.
 Activate the option “Auto” to display information for every selected file automatically.